 Any graduate student in good standing in a master's, educational specialist, or doctoral degree program is eligible to participate.
 Students on a MIGS enrollment pay tuition and other fees at the host institution for the services rendered.
 All credits earned under a MIGS enrollment are accepted by a student's home institution as if offered by that institution.
 This type of enrollment is limited to one semester for master's or educational specialist degree students, and two semesters for doctoral degree students.

-Students interested in this program should contact The Graduate School for further information and instructions.
+Students interested in this program should contact The Graduate School for further information and instructions or visit grad.msu.edu/migs.htm.

-INTERDEPARTMENTAL GRADUATE PROGRAMS IN URBAN STUDIES1
+INTERDEPARTMENTAL PROGRAMS